WINNER STAYZ NATIONAL AWARD 2016 - "Romance" Section

-A vast living-dining area that leads the visitor out to the limestone terrace with glorious views of water, mountains and sky.
-Outside areas include a pretty white-painted "folly" - a perfect place to read or meditate embraced by the bay and the hills - and a gazebo at one end of the terrace; sundowner drinks as you watch the sunset?
+A vast living-dining area with French doors leads the visitor to the limestone terrace with glorious views of water, mountains and sky.
+Other outside areas include a pretty white-painted "folly" - a perfect place to read or meditate embraced by the bay and the hills - and a gazebo at one end of the terrace.
+Sundowner drinks as you watch the sunset?
 Why not.

 And, undoubted star of the well-equipped chef's kitchen is the revolving 1917 Metters Bush Pantry.
 Perhaps it' a first cousin to one of Dr. Who's Dalek's but here in Southern Tasmania this endearing and eccentric object is the real deal: a radically space-saving pantry whose drawers brim with all kinds of dry goods, sauces, oils and treats.

-Or, if you'd like to buy your own, the Cygnet Garden Larder is certainly worth a visit (just ask for Bec, tell her Posie sent you).
+Or, if you'd like to buy your own provisions, the Cygnet Garden Larder is certainly worth a visit just ask for Bec, tell her Posie sent you.
 Here you'll find the best, freshest fruit and vegetables the valley can offer.
-The Emergency Butcher next door (true.
-That's what he calls himself) smokes his own free-range bacon and you can grass-fed beef and lamb in abundance.
+The Emergency Butcher next door true.
+That's what Grahame calls himself smokes his own free-range bacon and you can buy grass-fed beef, pork and lamb in abundance.

-Keep your eye open for seasonal farm gate sales of fruit and vegetables as the harvest is brought in, plus cheese (Grandview Sheeps Milk cheeserie and cafe at Birches Bay is a great place to go: you can watch the sheep being milked every day at 3pm) and even handmade chocolates (in Cygnet, Huonville and Kettering)
+Keep your eye open for seasonal farm gate sales of fruit and vegetables as the harvest is brought in, plus cheese Grandview Sheeps Milk cheeserie and cafe at Birches Bay is a great place to go: you can watch the sheep being milked every day at 3pm and even handmade chocolates in Cygnet, Huonville and Kettering

-Attractions further afield include the extraordinary Tahune Airwalk (walk amongst the tops of Forest Giants), the underground realm of Hastings Caves and thermal Springs, the eccentric Ida Bay railway and, of course, the great South West Wilderness so beloved by walkers and campers alike.
+Attractions further afield include the extraordinary Tahune Airwalk walk amongst the tops of Forest Giants, the underground realm of Hastings Caves and thermal Springs, the eccentric Ida Bay railway and, of course, the great South West Wilderness so beloved by walkers and campers alike.

 For maximum freedom we suggest you hire a car to explore the region using Frenchman's River as your base.